chakflying/learning-diary/_posts/2020-05-25-color-space.md

 ### Gamma

 But the story is not over.
 We still haven't solved the intensity problem, because the plot only show colors at a fixed intensity.
 Here's where our eyes come in again.
 We are way more sensitive to changes in dim light than in bright light.
 I guess it has something to do with the cones and rods getting saturated and cannot produce a stronger neural signal.
-When plotted it would look a power curve, which is exactly what then chose.
+When plotted it would look a power curve, which is exactly what they chose.
 When we say the standard gamma is around 2.2, we mean that we are mapping the linear intensities to a curve of power 2.2 to make it more linear when perceived.

 ![Gamma curve]({{ '/public/images/gamma3.png' | absolute_url }})